 - Earned Income Tax Credit (EITC) refund payments (26 U.S.C.
 32(j)) [24 CFR 5.609(c)(17)].
 Note: EITC may be paid periodically if the family elects to receive the amount due as part of payroll payments from an employer. - Lump sums received as a result of delays in processing Social Security and SSI payments (see section 6-I.J.)
 [24 CFR 5.609(b)(4)]. - Lump sums received as a result of deferred Department of Veterans Affairs disability benefits or received by an individual Indian pursuant to the Class Action Settlement Agreement in the United States District Court case entitled Elouise Cobell et al. v.
 Ken Salazar et al. are not counted as income (see section 6-I.J.)
-[FR 07/24/2012, pp. 43347-43349] - Guaranteed Basic Income: Amounts received under the City of Alameda's Guaranteed Basic Income Pilot Program are not included in annual income for families participating in MTW activities.
+[FR 07/24/2012, pp. 43347-43349] - Guaranteed Basic Income: Amounts received under the City of Alameda's Guaranteed Basic Income Pilot Program and United Way Bay Area's (UWBA) Community-Based Roads to Prosperity program are not included in annual income for families participating in MTW activities which includes those in the HCV, PBV, FUP, VASH, EHV, and SV programs.